ReallySecureShell/Simple_Encryption_Setup/README.md

 ## 1.0: Pre-Setup

-You <b>cannot</b> encrypt your system while it's in use.
-You must boot into another system to run this script.
-A good choice is to burn a Clonezilla ISO to a USB and boot from that.<br>

 ### Required Packages

 The package: <b>cryptsetup</b> is required. <b>You must install this package on the target system <i>before</i> encrypting</b>.